l2nguyen/tech_test/README.md

 ### Data Source
 Data was retrieved from the [World Bank API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898599-api-indicator-queries) using the query for a specific indicator. **Indicator code:** SH.STA.ACSN.

 There are two R packages that make it easier to get data from the World Bank API: [WDI](https://github.com/vincentarelbundock/WDI) and [wbstats](https://github.com/GIST-ORNL/wbstats).
-But as a learning exercise, I decided to do it the harder way without using the packages.
+But as a learning exercise for working with the World Bank API, I decided to do it the harder way without using the packages.